ayudewi/Portfolio/README.md

 </figure>

 <h3> Example 3: Disease prediction using machine learning </h3>
-Below is example of predicting malaria infection in patients if they have certain blood clinical features.
+Below is example of predicting malaria infection in patients based on blood clinical features.
 Check the detail and the code in repository <a href="https://github.com/ayudewi/Detecting-Malaria-using-Machine-Learning/blob/74a21867ccf90f7738ea01b95a37cf333c6294f7/malaria-machinelearning.ipynb">here</a>.
 <figure>
 <img src="heatmapmal.png" alt="blood features">
 </figure>